 British Psychology Society resouces

-Psychologists from the British Psychological Society have produced guidance for key workers and their children on navigating the emotional effects of the Covid-19 pandemic.
+Psychologists from the British Psychological Society have produced guidance for key workers and their children.
+This looks at navigating the emotional effects of the Covid-19 pandemic.

 Young Minds Parents' Lounge

-What is the Parents' Lounge? - Helpline experts give their advice and tips on a range of topics chosen by parents, from how to have difficult conversations with your child, to managing anxiety in children.
+What is the Parents' Lounge?
+Helpline experts give their advice and tips on a range of topics chosen by parents.
+These cover everything from how to have difficult conversations with your child, to managing anxiety in children.

 New Cornish mental health support line launches

-A new mental health support phone line for our residents has been launched by Cornwall Partnership Foundation Trust, which gives anyone access to mental health advice from a professional 24 hours a day, 7 days a week.
+A new mental health support phone line for our residents has been launched by Cornwall Partnership Foundation Trust.
+This gives anyone access to mental health advice from a professional.
+The service is open 24 hours a day, 7 days a week.
 The contact number is 0800 038 5300.

-WellRead is a chat bot activity designed to help parents boost their children's emotional wellbeing with a combination of storytelling and targeted conversations.
+WellRead is a chat bot activity designed to help parents boost their children's emotional wellbeing.
+It features a combination of storytelling and targeted conversations.
 The WellRead website contains a curated collection of short stories for parents to read to their child.
-Each story is accompanied with a series of questions that a parent can ask to spark conversations with their child about a range of wellbeing topics.
-The stories and questions you will find in WellRead have been selected by teams of experts, which means parents can relax and enjoy some quality time with their child, reassured that they're also caring for their emotional well-being.
-It’s free to join, simply create an account on the Wellread website
+Each story is accompanied with a series of questions.
+Parents can ask these to spark conversations with their child about a range of wellbeing topics.
+The stories and questions you will find in WellRead have been selected by teams of experts.
+This means parents can relax and enjoy some quality time with their child.
+They should feel reassured that they're also caring for their emotional well-being.
+It’s free to join, simply create an account on the Wellread website.

-Stonewall’s domestic violence page contains resources and information for people in the LGBTQ+ community, including housing support.
+Stonewall’s domestic violence page contains resources and information for people in the LGBTQ+ community.
+This includes information about housing support.

 ManKind's Help for male victims provides training, advice and support to professionals and victims.